Corporate Strategy

 (11) Issues Pertaining to Product Quality

-While our products are generally sold to other manufacturers (not individual consumers), product failures could cause us to incur substantial expenses to repair or replace defective products, or to compensate our customers for defects caused in end-products.
-If we deliver products with errors or defects, our credibility, customer relations, and business reputation could be harmed and our products’ sales and market share could decline.
-Although we carry product liability insurance, there is no guarantee that our insurance will adequately cover us against potential liability.
-If it does not, our operational results could be adversely affected.
-In addition, any product liability claims brought in connection with any alleged defect of our products, whether with or without merit, could increase our product liability insurance rates or prevent us from securing continuing coverage at affordable rates.
-In particular, in connection with new domains such as the automotive field and life sciences, our group may be subject to massive recalls or reputational risks resulting from product liability claims.
-While we constantly strive to implement international-standard quality control measures in our operations, any or all of such events could have an adverse effect on our financial condition, operational results and cash flows.
+While our products are generally sold to other manufacturers (not individual consumers), product failures could cause us to incur substantial expenses to repair, recall, or replace defective products, or to compensate our customers for defects caused in end-products.
+Also, if our group’s products have defects, it could negatively affect our group’s credibility, reputation, and relationships with customers, and may lead to a decline in our group’s product sales and market share.
+Moreover, if we are required to compensate our customers or end-product consumers for damages exceeding the coverage of our product liability insurance, it could adversely affect our group’s business performance.
+In addition, if product liability lawsuits are filed against our group, our product liability insurance premiums may increase, or we may be unable to maintain coverage at reasonable rates.
+In particular, in fields such as automotive and medical applications, our group may face significant reputational risks or be subject to large-scale recalls as a result of product liability claims.
+While our group manufactures products and implements international-standard quality control measures in our operations, any or all of such events could have an adverse effect on our financial condition, operating results and cash flows.

 (12) Environmental Problems